09 Mar 2020

 What percentage of your local area is covered by woodlands?
 To help you find out, Friends of the Earth has analysed Forestry Commission data on UK woodland cover and broken it down by local authority area (download this Excel spreadsheet).

 Tree cover, which also includes street trees, is a measure of the total area of land covered by tree canopy (leaves, branches and stems).
-For a rough estimate of total tree cover in your area, check out Friends of the Earth’s postcode tool.
+For a rough estimate of total tree cover in your local authority area, check out Friends of the Earth’s postcode tool (enter your postcode and then scroll down to the section on trees).

-Here are the top four things you can do to engage your local councillors:
+Here are the top ways you can ask your local councillors to reforest your area:

-- Send your local councillors our new briefing about how to double local tree cover.
-It outlines the benefits of trees and shows how councils can find the money and land to plant and maintain them.
+- Send your local councillors our briefing about how to double local tree cover.
+It outlines the benefits of trees and shows how councils can find the money and land to grow and maintain them.

 - Ask your local councillors to introduce a council motion to double local tree cover.
 There’s a template motion they can use in the councillor briefing.
 Feel free to personalise it for your area.

-- Organise a face-to-face meeting with a local councillor to discuss the issue.
+- Organise a face-to-face meeting with your local councillor to discuss the issue.

-- Find out which council cabinet member is responsible for trees – and ask that person to commit to doubling local tree cover.
+- Find out which executive councillor is responsible for trees – and arrange a meeting with that person.

 We’ve noticed that councillors often avoid saying whether they support doubling tree cover.
 They often talk about short-term, small-scale tree planting initiatives.
 But that’s not enough.
-We need them to make a long-term commitment to double tree cover.
+We need them to set a long-term goal to increase tree cover.

 How to spread the word in your community

-In addition to engaging with your local councillors, it's also important to create public pressure to double tree cover.
+In addition to engaging with your local councillors, it's also important to demonstrate public support for doubling tree cover.

-- You can then spread the word about the petition by sharing it on social media, running a stall or hosting events like talks, woodland walks or screen these great videos about trees by Dan Snow and Greta Thunberg.
+- You can then spread the word about the petition by sharing it on social media, running a stall or hosting events like talks, woodland walks or a film screening.
+For example you could show this series of great little video about trees by Dan Snow and this inspiring short video by Greta Thunberg.

 - Organise an open letter of key organisations and individuals in your local area, which could include local NGOs, community organisations, faith groups, MPs and local celebrities.